sloppycoder/nfsx/ibank/readme.md

 After server initializes open the browser and navigator to http://localhost:8000.
 Login as ```user/password``` and you should see a greeting message on top of the screen.

+### To check Eureka and Hystrix Dashboard
+* Eureka dashboard is available at [http://localhost:8761](http://localhost:8761)
+* Hystrix dashboard for webapp is available at [http://localhost:8761/hystrix](http://localhost:8761/hystrix)

+Use [this link](http://localhost:8761/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A8000%2Fhystrix.stream) to view circuit break statuses for web app module.